CLI Reference

 Annotation commands

-haptix annotate [options]
+haptix tool annotate [options]

 Draw annotations on the device screen.
 Annotations appear in screenshots.